dzvilius/synth-band-website/README.md

 ## Structure

-To learn more about the information architecture and the flow of this application, please view the [Mindmap](ux/v1/Mindmap_v1.png).
+To learn about the information architecture and the flow of this application, please view the [Mindmap](ux/v1/Mindmap_v1.png).

 ## Skeleton